 Working in Austria during your studies

-If you would like to work in Austria beside your studies, please make sure to inquire about the legal regulations before commencing employment.
-Working in Austria illegally may lead to fines or prison sentences as well as to expulsion from the country.
+If you would like to work in Austria beside your studies, please make sure to inquire about the legal regulations before commencing employment!

-More detail about the regulations can be found here.
+More details about the regulations can be found here.

-Another possibility for students who have completed a degree is the "Rot-Weiß-Rot" card, issued by the Austrian authorities for one year and linked to one specific employer.
-For full terms and conditions of qualification, please click here for further information.
+Non-EU students who have completed a degree in Austria can apply for the "Red-White-Red" card, issued by the Austrian authorities for one year and is linked to one specific employer.
+For full terms and conditions of qualification, please click here.